mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

    * 🔑 When we run `npx Webpack`, Webpack looks at our entry point file, or `index.js` in our `src` directory and creates a dependency graph that traces back recursively all the code and dependencies needed.

-   * To include the code needed for each box, we use `import` in the `index.js` file.
-We will discuss `import` and `export` syntax in greater depth in another activity, but for now, it is important to know that the code for each box must be imported into our entry point file to be included in the bundle.
+   * In the `index.js` entry point, we import the JavaScript files used for our boxes so that they are included in the bundle.

      ```js
      import './box-one';